-Lady Amherst Pheasants for sale
+Lady Amherst Pheasants

 Range: Southwestern China and Myanmar (Burma), possibly Tibet, and there is a declining, feral population in Britain.

 Description: Males have silver heads with black barring; a cape or ruff of feathers that surround the head and neck during courting; red, blue, white and and yellow body feathers; and a showy, long, gray tail with slightly longer orange feathers along the edges.